 Wyoming is another state with a history of difficulties in regards to legalized gambling.
-Aside from the inherent opposition to sports betting that is present through federal laws, the state has had its share of local challenges where gambling is concerned.
+The state has had its share of local challenges where gambling is concerned.
 The native Americans in the region fought against the state for some time for the right to own and operate casinos.
 The tribes eventually won and now host two casinos in the state.
-The only type of state based sports betting permitted in the region is through pari-mutuel horse race betting.
+The only type of state-based sports betting permitted in the region is through pari-mutuel horse race betting.
 With state regulated options so scarce, legal USA online sports betting options that are available to Wyoming residents can fill the void rather nicely.

 The state may not have any major professional sports teams, but that doesn’t mean residents aren’t fans of other teams throughout the country.
 Sports betting is available to Wyoming residents through legally licensed sportsbooks that operate offshore.
 This page was created to provide information to Wyoming residents on the gambling laws in their state, particularly in regards to sports betting, how federal laws also impact this market, and what legal offshore sportsbook options are available.

 BetOnline has been a leader in the online gambling and entertainment industry since 1991.
 BetOnline’s quality is expressed in their betting lines, wagering types, bonuses and security features.
 Bettors can take advantage of free money in the form of bonuses, which are added into your sportsbook account.
 You can also bet on the go with mobile betting or even place bets in real time with live betting.
 BetOnline has everything you need to engage in a high-quality sports betting experience.

 Online sports betting is only legal in the state of Wyoming through legal offshore sportsbooks such as the ones presented in this guide.
 Since the PASPA act was overturned in 2018, Wyoming has made no effort to enact or draft sports betting legislation.

 How Federal Laws Impact Online Sports Betting In Wyoming